Two Ukrainian fighter jets shot down over rebel-held territory

 Both Kiev and the West accuse Russia of supporting the separatist rebellion, including by providing fighters, arms and financing.
 Moscow denies the charges.

-Additional reporting by Elizabeth Piper and David Alexander.; Editing by Timothy Heritage, Larry King and Cynthia Osterman
+Additional reporting by Elizabeth Piper; Editing by Timothy Heritage and Larry King